Relating Functional and Imperative Session Types: Translation: Imperative to Functional

 \subsection{Specification of the Translation}

 The translation from VGR to LFST-rec is type driven, i.e., it is a translation of typing derivations.
 The gist of the approach is to translate VGR expressions into a parameterized linear state transformer monad.
-It is parameterized in the sense of Atkey \cite{DBLP:journals/jfp/Atkey09} because the type of the state changes during the computation.
+It is parameterized in the sense of Atkey~\cite{DBLP:journals/jfp/Atkey09} because the type of the state changes with every non-trivial computation step (i.e., sending and receiving messages).

-In particular, we map derivations for VGR value typing, VGR expression typing, and VGR configuration typing such that the following typing preservation results hold.
+We map derivations for VGR value typing, VGR expression typing, and VGR configuration typing to LFST-rec expressions and configurations.
 For brevity, we indicate the translation with $\Trans e$ and $\Trans C$ where the arguments are really the typing derivations for $e$ and $C$, respectively.
-The translations on types $\Trans T$, environments $\Trans\Gamma$, $\Trans\Sigma$, and values $\Trans v$ are defined by induction on the syntax (see \Cref{fig:type-translation-vgr-lfst}). \begin{proposition}[Typing Preserving Translation]
+The translations on types $\Trans T$, environments $\Trans\Gamma$, $\Trans\Sigma$, and values $\Trans v$ are homomorphic by induction on the syntax (see \Cref{fig:type-translation-vgr-lfst}), except for the cases for channels and functions.